Learning Feynman integrals from differential equations with neural networks: Conclusion and outlook

 With respect to traditional numerical \ac{DE} solver, semi-analytical \ac{DE} solvers based on generalised power series expansions, and Monte Carlo integration methods, our approach yields essentially instantaneous evaluation times.
 The overall time budget is concentrated in the training of the \acp{NN}, which however is done once and for all for a given integral family.
 This however comes at the price of a lower control over the uncertainty.
-We proposed a number of proxies to estimate the latter, based on the standard error of an ensemble of \acp{NN} fitting the solution to the same \acp{DE}, and on how well the model satisfies the \acp{DE}.
+We proposed a number of proxies to estimate the latter, based on the standard error of an ensemble of \acp{NN} fitting the solution to the same \acp{DE}, and on how well the model satisfies the \acp{DE} (differential error, see \cref{eq:diff-err}).
+Our preliminary investigation indicates that these proxies may be used to provide a reliable estimate of the uncertainty, although further study is required in this direction, in particular to characterise the correlation between the differential error and the testing error.
 However, controlling the accuracy, namely constructing and training a \ac{NN} such that it reaches a given target accuracy, remains an open problem.
 This is particularly important for using the integrals in the computation of scattering amplitudes, where large cancellations among different terms may lead to a loss of accuracy.